kuasha/thunderhill-racing/SmallController/README.md

 TODO:
 1. replace currently used model with model which predicts not only steering angle, but also break and throttle (the model can be very simple)
 2. issue steering, break and throttle commands from the MainNode.cpp (or can only be steering command, most important is to issue any command)

+To run:
+1. in MainNode folder:
+cmake .
+make

+2. in SmallController folder:
+python clientnode.py

+3. start session in PS studio